View Document Text

 government debt securities.
 The OCA managed portfolio’s foreign investments must meet the

 same quality requirements of its U.S. debt instruments.
-OCA’s high yield strategies (including
+OCA’s high yield strategies may invest

 Risk of Loss.
 Securities investments are not guaranteed, and you may lose money on your